mrodavis/github-collaboration/merge-conflicts.md

-# This is going to be conflicted!
+# This is going to be conflicted